The sample size required in importance sampling: Theory

 Sometimes the variance formula \eqref{varform} is estimated using the simulated data $X_1,\ldots, X_n$.
 This estimate is known as the empirical variance.
 There is an inherent unreliability in using the empirical variance to determine convergence of importance sampling.
 We will elaborate on this in Section \ref{problem}.

 We begin by stating our main theorems.
 Proofs are collected together in Section \ref{proofs}.
-A literature review on importance sampling is at the end of this introduction.
+A literature review on importance sampling is given at the end of this introduction.

-The main result of this article, stated below, identifies the `correct' sample size required for good performance of the importance sampling estimate. \begin{thm} Let $\mx$, $\mu$, $\nu$, $\rho$, $f$, $I(f)$ and $I_n(f)$ be as above.
+There are three main results in this article.
+The first theorem, stated below, says that under a certain condition that often holds in practice, the sample size $n$ required for $|I_n(f)-I(f)|$ to be close to zero with high probability is roughly $\exp(D(\nu||\mu))$ where $D(\nu||\mu)$ is the Kullback--Leibler divergence of $\mu$ from $\nu$.
+More precisely, it says that if $s$ is the typical order of fluctuations of $\log \rho(Y)$ around its expected value, then a sample of size $\exp(D(\nu||\mu) + O(s))$ is sufficient and a sample of size $\exp(D(\nu||\mu)-O(s))$ is necessary for $|I_n(f)-I(f)|$ to be close to zero with high probability.
+The necessity is proved by considering the worst possible $f$ --- which, as it turns out, is the function that is identically equal to $1$.

+An immediate concern that the reader may have is that $|I_n(f)-I(f)|\approx 0$ may not always be the desired criterion for convergence.
+If $I(f)$ is very small, then one may want to have $I_n(f)/I(f)\approx 1$ instead.
+A necessary and sufficient condition for this, when $f$ is the indicator of a rare event, is given in Theorem \ref{rarethm} later in this section. \begin{thm} Let $\mx$, $\mu$, $\nu$, $\rho$, $f$, $I(f)$ and $I_n(f)$ be as above.
 Let $Y$ be an $\mx$-valued random variable with law $\nu$.
 Let $L = D(\nu||\mu)$ be the Kullback--Leibler divergence of $\mu$ from $\nu$, that is,

 Let $\|f\|_{L^2(\nu)} := (\ee(f(Y)^2))^{1/2}$.
 If $n = \exp(L + t)$ for some $t\ge 0$, then

 Conversely, let $1$ denote the function from $\mx$ into $\rr$ that is identically equal to $1$.
 If $n= \exp(L-t)$ for some $t\ge 0$, then for any $\delta\in (0,1)$,